Motor cycle electrical system is known to confound the average local motorcycle electrical artisans and quite a few professional motorcycle mechanics.

 Checking the CDI Coil.

-CDI is a capacitor that stores, charges and discharges and electrical energy for engine induction.
+CDI is a capacitor that stores, charges and discharges and electrical energy for the engine induction.

 This must be the last thing to be checked since it is automatically swapped by another CDI that is known to work, but not by just the use of a multimeter.